 “And how is it?”
 Uncle asked, after some silence.
 “The war?”

 “Brutal, bloody, dirty and full of mud.”
-Markuss looked at the horizon again, he seemed small, stooped in his seat.
+Markuss looked at the horizon again - he seemed small, stooped in his seat.
 “It’s months of uneasiness followed by seconds of horror.”

-“But you keep spirits up?”
+“But do you keep your spirits up?”

 “It’s hard.”
-Markuss sighted before throwing a half-smile. “but I try.
+Markuss sighed before throwing a half-smile. “but I try.
 I wish I still could go back home.
 I wish none of this had happened.”

 “So do all who live to see such times,” His uncle said.
 He did not know war, but he knew hard times. “but that is not for them to decide.
 All we have to decide is what to do with the time that is given to us.”